intrahealth/client-registry/docs/user/supported.md

 [**Jaro-Winkler**](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) | Yes | No
 [**Soundex**](https://en.wikipedia.org/wiki/Soundex) | Yes | Yes

-For more advanced string similarity matching, the similarity-scoring plugin for ElasticSearch can provide more features, and is based on the https://github.com/tdebatty/java-string-similarity library.
+For more advanced string similarity matching, the similarity-scoring plugin for ElasticSearch can provide more features, and is based on the <https://github.com/tdebatty/java-string-similarity> library.
 The library is open source.

-For more information, see the [similarity-scoring repository](https://github.com/intrahealth/similarity-scoring):
+For more information, see the [similarity-scoring repository](https://github.com/DigitalSQR/record-linkage) for OpenSearch or [similarity-scoring repository](https://github.com/intrahealth/similarity-scoring) for elasticsearch:

 Matcher Parameter for Query| Algorithm | Type | Normalized?
 ---|---|---|---